yuki-koyama/tinycolormap/README.md

 This repository includes the following optional tools:

 - PNG Exporter: This tool exports all the available colormaps as PNG images.
-(Requirement: `TINYCOLORMAP_WITH_QT5 = ON`)

 ### Tools Build Instruction